Three Sum Problem¶

 Problem Statement¶

-, find all unique triplets in the array that sum up to zero.
+Given an array of integers nums, find all unique triplets in the array that sum up to zero.
 The solution set must not contain duplicate triplets.

 Examples¶